perfana/perfana-gatling-workshop/docs/index.md

 This workshop is aiming to get you acquainted with the Perfana performance test framework.
 You will learn how to create a load test script using Gatling and how to create a continuous performance validation setup that can be integrated in your CI/CD pipelines.

+## Scope

+The workshop covers the following subjects:

+* Create a Gatling script using the Perfana-Gatling template script
+* Setting up your aplication in Perfana
+* Setting up continuous performance validation by integratin your load test in your Jenkins CI pipeline.

+It does NOT cover:

+* How to create Grafana dashboards.
+Please refer to the [Grafana documentation](http://docs.grafana.org/guides/getting_started/) to get up to speed with Grafana.

 ## Prerequisites
 * [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed
 * JDK8 installed